cmark0v/linux_hax/linuxhax.rst

 - ``rst2man`` - restructurted text to man page
 - ``rst2odt`` - restructurted text to odt
 - ``rst2pdf`` - restructurted text to pdf
+- ``mistletoe`` - markdown compiler python module with cli. compiles to html and latex and others
+- ``markdown`` -  markdown, described as a "text-to-html filter"
 - ``convert`` - very smartly interfaced command line front end for imagemagick. just ``convert bob.<ext> bobout.jpg`` etc to convert between any image format. this is helpful for latex etc.